Submission Guidelines for Publishers

 There is of course no magic recipe for what may sell, and although certain books, genres and subjects would at first glance appear to be more likely candidates than others, part of the charm of publishing is its subjective nature, the unexpected niches and the daringness of individuals to try something different.
 Patience and persistence seem essential in the process of placing books here and elsewhere, thus instant reactions are not necessarily in the nature of seeing a book make the transfer from one country to another.

 However, a book in our pages is a seed sown, a seed that will have the chance of entering the consciousness of all our readers, both in the pages of our print edition (4,000 copies going worldwide) and in our online version.
 Using NBG in a targeted fashion, working together, pooling our information and keeping the dialogue about German-language literature open and ongoing, we are sure you will find the modest fee we charge you, the publisher, for a book that makes the final selection (no fee of course for the initial work we put it, including the report we commission) is money well spent.
 We’ll work hard with you to ensure that it is.

-The deadline for submissions for the Spring 2018 issue is 1 December 2017.
+The deadline for submissions for the Spring 2019 will be in early December 2018.

 Please send copies of the titles you would like us to consider to:

 London SW7 2PH